mech-lang/.github/profile/README.md

   #balls.vy :+= #gravity * #dt

-The following block enforces boundary constraints, ensuring that the balls will never leave the bounded area.
+The following block enforces boundary constraints, ensuring that the balls will never leave the arena.

   ~ #dt
   iy = #balls.x,y > #bounds